 - Book 7: Encomium and Vituperation - praise and criticism used within persuasive essays (grades 6-7)

 - Book 8: Comparison - use of comparison within essays (grades 6-7)

-- Book 9: Impersonation/Description - descriptive essays using impersonation and characterization (grades 7-8)
+- Book 9: Impersonation/Description - descriptive essays using characterizations of people and modeling writing (impersonation) after the styles of famous writers (grades 7-8)

 - Book 10: Thesis Part 1 - persuasive essays developed to support a thesis (grades 7-8)

 - Book 11: Thesis Part 2 - persuasive essays developed to support a thesis (grades 8-9)